 Barratt Homes and David Wilson Homes are all trading names of BDW Trading Limited "the Company".

 c) Clearing

-As part of this Trade Specification the Contractor is responsible for clearing up and safe removal of waste materials from in and around the house arising from the execution of their Works, ensuring that all waste materials are segregated and disposed of into the relevant tipper skips.
+The Contractor is responsible for clearing up and safe removal of waste materials arising from execution of the Works, as part of this Trade Specification.